-Welcome to Masis
+Welcome To Masis

-The Mobility and Support Information Service
+They are now working in partnership with the Mobility and Support Information Service (MASIS).

 MASIS Sharing good practice, promoting healthier and more inclusive societies

 To enable MASIS to help create more inclusive and equal societies and improve opportunities for disabled people, their carers and families MASIS encourages networking.